 In the literature, external factors are frequently mentioned as factors that directly or indirectly affect construction projects' time, cost and quality.
-Aragonés-Beltrán et al. (2017) claimed that external factors do not lie within the network of the project.
-In other words, they are not under the control of the project parties, for example, the authority's permission, market conditions, the country's economy, weather conditions and external parties' disturbance (Alzahrani and Emsley, 2013; Chileshe and Boadua Yirenkyi-Fianko, 2012; Enshassi et al., 2009; Hatmoko and Khasania, 2016; Khodeir and Mohamed, 2015; Larsen et al., 2016; Luu et al., 2009; Nasir et al., 2003; Sambasivan and Soon, 2007; Sweis et al., 2014; Takim, 2002; Yu et al., 2019).
+Aragonés-Beltrán, García-Melón and Montesinos-Valera (2017) claimed that external factors do not lie within the network of the project.
+In other words, they are not under the control of the project parties, for example, the authority's permission, market conditions, the country's economy, weather conditions and external parties' disturbance (Alzahrani and Emsley, 2013; Chileshe and Yirenkyi-Fianko, 2012; Enshassi, Mohamed and Abushaban, 2009; Hatmoko and Khasania, 2016; Khodeir and Mohamed, 2015; Larsen et al., 2016; Luu et al., 2009; Nasir, McCabe and Hartono, 2003; Sambasivan and Soon, 2007; Sweis et al., 2014; Takim and Akintoye, 2002; Yu et al., 2019).
 External factors influencing the performance of construction projects are listed in Table 1.